research-software-collaborations/research-software-collaborations.github.io/pages/docs/reimbursement.md

   * Participants should plan on traveling on dates agreed with the HSF-India project for a particular event.
 These will be documented in **"Notes for specific events and workshops"** section of this webpage **or** specified in email from a designated representative of the HSF-India project.
   * Travelers should pay for their travel themselves and will be reimbursed up to the specified limits after the meeting/training event has concluded.
   * The reimbursement can be done by check or bank transfer, typically within 5-10 business days from submission and approval of the required documentation.
+The approval of non-US-based participants may take 1 month or more (but can be started ahead of time).
   * Only the traveler can be directly reimbursed (not the traveler's research group).
   * Reimbursed travel should use the least expensive options possible, which reasonably meet normal travel time constraints.
   * Reimbursed travel should be booked in **regular, economy fares**.
 No business class or paid economy class upgrades can be reimbursed.
 In cases where airlines offer "economy basic" or similar discounted fares, with limitations on carry-on baggage or similar, it is fine to choose the "regular" economy fare permitting baggage.